 small-scale technology certificates, are calculated on the amount of renewable energy which is generated or displaced from a system or power station.
 For example, one certificate can be created for each megawatt hour (MWh) of electricity generated.

-The number of small-scale technology certificates that can be created per system is based on geographical location, installation date, and the amount of electricity in megawatt hours (MWh) the system generates or displaces over the course of its lifetime.
+The number of small-scale technology certificates that can be created per system is based on geographical location, installation date, and the amount of electricity in megawatt hours (MWh) the system generates or displaces over the course of its deemed generation period.

 In addition to financial incentives offered under the Renewable Energy Target, individuals and small businesses who install a small-scale system may also be eligible for feed-in tariffs.